-The Wesley Medical Research Board, chaired by Mr Peter Allen, consists of highly qualified, skilled and dedicated men and women who not only govern the organisation but are actively committed to fundraising for medical research.
+The Wesley Medical Research Board, chaired by Mr Peter Allen, consists of skilled and dedicated men and women who govern the organisation and seeks to contribute to and assist with fundraising for medical research.

 Dr Jim Aylward

 Dr Jim Aylward holds a PhD in Biochemistry from Monash University and worked in medical research labs in the US for 5 years, before joining CSIRO.
 He founded his own biotech-drug-development company, Peplin, in 1998 and sold it in 2009.
 Dr Aylward has continued to help small tech startups in a mentoring capacity through iLab in Toowong (2004-2010) and the Mentoring for Growth program (Queensland Government).
 He was an assessor for the Australian Technology Showcase (2009-2012).
 Dr Aylward was joint winner of the 2012 LSQ Excellence award, in recognition of his contribution to the life sciences industry.

 Peter is a highly experienced business leader and public company director with 15 years’ experience leading public companies and 17 years’ experience serving on public company boards both in Australia and overseas.
 His international business experience covers diverse industries including construction materials, building products, mining, transport, industrial chemicals and automotive components.
 From early 2003 until his retirement in late 2015, Peter led GWA Group Limited.
 Peter also served on the Business Council of Australia from 2009 until his retirement.

 Dr Dickinson has been an orthopaedic surgeon at the Wesley Hospital for over 25 years.
 His major clinical and research interest has been in orthopaedic oncology.